Belleville Lake: Belleville Bridge

-Retenone usage
+Rotenone usage

 In May 1973, thousands of fish in Belleville Lake were accidentally killed by the use of rotenone upstream in Ford Lake.
 Rotenone was used in Ford Lake to eliminate fish populations in a restocking effort.
 Ford Lake Dam was blocked off to prevent the poison from entering Belleville Lake, but the dam accidentally opened and released the poison.
 This resulted in the unplanned killing of up to 350000 lb of fish in Belleville Lake, and the state issued a temporary ban on the use of rotenone in the future.

-In September 1973, Belleville Lake was partially drained as a plan to poison an increasing common carp population that was viewed as "trash fish" for competing with native fish species.
+In September 1973, Belleville Lake was partially drained as a plan to poison an increasing common carp population that was viewed as an invasive species for competing with native fish species.
 The lake was going to be drained, because less poison would be needed with less water.
 Ford Lake Dam was closed to eliminate the water supply to Belleville Lake, and the French Landing Dam was opened further to allow the water to drain.
 The lake was only drained by about one-third before engineering failures caused two bridges to crack and a gas line to rupture due to the ground shifting.
 The water level was not lowered any further.
 The shallower western edge of Belleville Lake was drained completely, uncovering decades of debris and garbage, which included old safes, firearms, automobiles, sunken boats, and a historic cement roadway that was constructed in 1904.
 The original poisoning project was voted to continue after a brief hiatus.
 Rotenone was airdropped by helicopter for the first time in the state to eliminate the carp population.
 It resulted in a large cleanup project that resulted in 850000 lb of dead fish carcasses, of which 95% were carp.
 The bridges were repaired, and the lake was soon refilled and stocked with more native game species of fish.